rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 If you want to run the notebook on your computer, which is what I recommend, then you will have to have IPython installed.
 I do not cover how to do that in this book; requirements change based on what other Python installations you may have, whether you use a third party package like Anaconda Python, what operating system you are using, and so on.

-To use all features you will have to have IPython 2.0 installed, which is released and stable as of April 2014.
+To use all features you will have to have IPython 3.0 or later installed, which is released and stable as of April 2014.
 Most of the book does not require that recent of a version, but I do make use of the interactive plotting widgets introduced in this release.
 A few cells will not run if you have an older version installed.
 This is merely a minor annoyance.

 You will need Python 2.7 or later installed.
 Almost all of my work is done in Python 3.4, but I periodically test on 2.7.
 I do not promise any specific check in will work in 2.7 however.
 I do use Python's "from \_\_future\_\_ import ..." statement to help with compatibility.
 For example, all prints need to use parenthesis.
 If you try to add, say, "print 3.14" into the book your script will fail; you must write "print (3.4)" as in Python 3.X.